travier/fedora-coreos-matrix/README.md

 the least user impact on the service.
 Make sure to pick the correct time for your timezone as Fedora CoreOS uses the UTC timezone by default.

-See this example config that you can append to `config.yaml`:
+See this example config that you can append to `config.bu`:

 ```
 [updates]